simon-nunez-aschenbrenner/bloom-mcu/README.md

 ## Miscellaneous

 - [`doc`](/doc/) has all the mentioned detailed specifications as well as an [installation guide](/doc/hub_setup.txt) to setup an ESP32 as a Bloom Box.
-It contains useful information for compiling the MicroPython firmware and flashing it on to the ESP32, as well as using [Ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/overview) and [REPL](https://docs.micropython.org/en/latest/reference/repl.html).
+It contains useful information for compiling the MicroPython firmware and flashing it on to the ESP32, as well as using [Ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/overview) to load code onto the hub's ESP32 and [REPL](https://docs.micropython.org/en/latest/reference/repl.html), the MicroPython interactive interpreter mode (or shell).
 - [`img`](/img/) contains the images used in this README.
 - [`misc`](/misc/) has a [script](/misc/hub_display_image_conversion.py) to convert a monochromatic image (like [`logo.png`](/misc/logo.png)) for the hub's display.

 ------------------------

-###### By Simon Aschenbrenner, 6/1/22
+###### By Simon Aschenbrenner, 6/2/22